VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 * the most frequently executed queries;
 * queries with the biggest average execution duration;
 * queries that took the most summary time for execution.

+## Metrics explorer

+[VMUI](#vmui) provides an ability to explore metrics exported by a particular `job` / `instance` in the following way:

+1. Open the `vmui` at `http://victoriametrics:8428/vmui/`.
+2. Click the `Explore metrics` tab.
+3. Select the `job` you want to explore.
+4. Optionally select the `instance` for the selected job to explore.
+5. Select metrics you want to explore and compare.

+It is possible to change the selected time range for the graphs in the top right corner.

 ## Cardinality explorer